 Always complete Your VAT Return On Time

 Usually, when you are late in paying over VAT to HMRC, they will initially send you a reasonably polite reminder.
-If you fail to deal with this or indeed fail to pay over the VAT you owe to HMRC, then that will be followed up with a rather more sternly worded letter informing you that court action may be taken.
+If you fail to deal with this or indeed fail to pay over the VAT you owe to HMRC, then the situation will be escalated and you will be informed that court action may be taken.

-Ask for Help if You are Unable to Pay the VAT You on Time
+Ask for Help if You are Unable to Pay the VAT You own on Time

-If you have any doubts about your ability to pay HMRC, the VAT that you owe on time, then you should contact the HMRC VAT office dealing with your affairs and explain the situation to them.
-Whist HMRC are much sharper now on collecting outstanding VAT, they are perhaps not as efficient as dealing with genuine issues that you may have in respect of your cash flow difficulties.
+If you have any doubts about your ability to pay HMRC the VAT that you owe on time, you should contact the HMRC VAT office dealing with your affairs and explain the situation to them.
+Whilst HMRC are much sharper now on collecting outstanding VAT, they are perhaps not as efficient as dealing with genuine issues that you may have in respect of your cash flow difficulties.